Flagship audit · the quote calculator

 Production sanity: PVWatts typical US range

 NREL PVWatts2 uses NSRDB irradiance data with a default 14% total-system-losses assumption.
 For most US residential installations the annual output lands between 1,000 and 1,600 kWh per kW installed.
+We use this as a sanity check, not an exact production target.
 Numbers below the range usually indicate cloudy climate, poor orientation, or heavy shading; numbers above the range usually indicate sunny Southwest installations — or inflated estimates.
-For either case, run your specific ZIP, tilt, and azimuth through PVWatts to verify before trusting payback math built on the production estimate.
+Either way, run your ZIP, tilt, and azimuth at pvwatts.nrel.gov; the proposal's year-1 kWh should land within roughly 10–15% of the PVWatts result.
+If the proposal sits higher, ask the installer for their PVWatts run or equivalent production model.

 Tax-credit eligibility: IRS §25D placed-in-service cutoff

 The federal Residential Clean Energy Credit ended for systems placed in service after December 31, 2025, per the IRS Form 5695 (2025) instructions3.
 A 2025 federal law change set that placed-in-service deadline; §25D no longer applies to installations completed in 2026 or later.
 “Placed in service” is the IRS term for fully installed — not contract date, not deposit, not permit.
-A proposal that still assumes 30% on a 2026+ install is asserting a credit the homeowner cannot claim.
-Lease and PPA arrangements may capture credit value through the business-side §48E credit, but that money sits with the third-party owner, not on the homeowner's tax return.
+A proposal that still subtracts 30% on a 2026+ install is asserting a credit the homeowner cannot claim; ask for the projected placed-in-service date in writing and a revised proposal with the credit removed.
+Lease and PPA arrangements may still capture credit value through the business-side §48E credit, but that money sits with the third-party owner, not on the homeowner's tax return.
+Our tax credit checker resolves edge cases.

 What this audit cannot see

 Roof condition, age, and layer count.
 Shading from future tree growth or new construction.
 Time-of-use rate design and demand charges specific to your utility.
 Installer workmanship and warranty enforcement reality.
 Your own tax liability — the §25D credit is non-refundable, meaning you need income tax owed to claim it.
 HOA, permitting, or interconnection delays.
 The calculator looks at numbers on paper.
-The rest is on you and your contract.
+The rest is on you and your contract — start with the how-to-read-a-solar-quote companion guide if any line on the proposal is unfamiliar.

 Calculator FAQ.

-- Cash $/W is the cash price divided by the DC system size — the cleanest cost comparator anyone can hand you.
+Cash $/W is the cash price divided by the DC system size — the cleanest cost comparator anyone can hand you.
 Financed $/W is the total of all loan payments divided by the same DC size.
-The gap between them is the true cost of financing, and per LBNL's Tracking the Sun1 a 5–50% gap is the documented range for dealer-fee inflation in loan-financed residential systems.
-Above 50% and something more than financing is happening.
+The gap between them is the true cost of financing, and per LBNL's Tracking the Sun1a 5–50% gap is the documented range for dealer-fee inflation in loan-financed residential systems.
+Above 50% and something more than financing is happening — ask for the cash price for the same system and the lender's Truth-in-Lending disclosure before signing.

-- NREL PVWatts2 models annual AC production from NSRDB irradiance data with a default 14% system-losses assumption (soiling, shading, snow, mismatch, wiring, light-induced degradation, age, availability).
+NREL PVWatts2 models annual AC production from NSRDB irradiance data with a default 14% system-losses assumption (soiling, shading, snow, mismatch, wiring, light-induced degradation, age, availability).
 For most US locations with a south-facing residential roof, the output lands between 1,000 kWh/kW (cloudy northern climates with suboptimal orientation) and 1,600 kWh/kW (sunny Southwest with ideal tilt).
-Sunbelt installations can exceed the top of that range; if yours does, run your specific ZIP through PVWatts to confirm the estimate is real.
+Sunbelt installations can exceed the top of that range; if yours does, run your ZIP, tilt, and azimuth at pvwatts.nrel.gov — your quote should land within roughly 10–15% of that number.

-- Leave it blank.
+Leave it blank.
 The dealer-fee gap row disappears and the audit evaluates the cash quote on its own.
-If you're being shown only a financed monthly payment, multiply by the term in months to get the loan total, then enter that number.
-Knowing the loan-total figure is the only way to surface the dealer-fee gap LBNL documents.
+If you're being shown only a financed monthly payment, multiply the payment by the term in months to reconstruct the loan total, then enter that.
+Without the loan-total figure, the dealer-fee gap LBNL documents stays invisible.

-- Because the federal Residential Clean Energy Credit (§25D) ended for systems placed in service after December 31, 2025 per the IRS Form 5695 (2025) instructions3.
-A 2025 federal law change moved that placed-in-service deadline.
+Because a 2025 federal law change ended the federal Residential Clean Energy Credit (§25D) for systems placed in service after December 31, 2025 — see the IRS Form 5695 (2025) instructions3.
 “Placed in service” is IRS-defined as the day installation is fully complete — not contract date, not deposit, not permit.
-If a 2026+ proposal still bakes in the 30%, the math doesn't work as advertised.
+If a 2026+ proposal still subtracts 30%, the math doesn't work as advertised.
+Our tax credit checker resolves the eligibility detail.

-- 2. NREL PVWatts (v8) calculator and API documentation.
-Annual production estimate uses NSRDB irradiance data and a default total-system-losses value of 14% (composed of soiling, shading, snow, mismatch, wiring, connections, light-induced degradation, nameplate rating, age, and availability).
-Verified 2026-05-16. pvwatts.nrel.gov · API docs (v8) ↩
+2. 2.
+NREL PVWatts (v8) — annual production estimator using NSRDB irradiance data with default 14% total system losses (soiling, shading, snow, mismatch, wiring, connections, light-induced degradation, nameplate rating, age, availability).
+Typical US residential output: 1,000–1,600 kWh/kW annually.
+Verified 2026-05-16. pvwatts.nrel.gov · API docs

 Ask a TrueSolarCost question